HOW CRIS GOT INTO VIDEO GAMES.

 A Year passed and for my next birthday I got "The legend of Zelda: Ocarina of time" and "Starfox Adventures". that's how I started discovering the awesome stories that could be told trough video games, which eventually made me develop an obsession for Role Playing Games.

-Generally, Japanese titles call my attention more than western games, with the depth they give to characters and worlds story lines, making the JRPG genre my very favorite
+Generally, Japanese titles call my attention more than western games, with the depth they give to characters and worlds story lines, making the JRPG genre my very favorite.

 I like building my own computer rigs too, I've been doing it since 2011 to satisfy both my gamer and work needs.